JackyWeng526/Taiwan_Weather_Data/README.md

 Now, you have the hourly data of 2020 at Taipei for analysis and advanced application to other fields.

+## WebAPI Service Test
+This repository is recently packaged as a WebAPI for test.

+You can try this: [@Taiwan Weather Downloader API]([https://github.com/JackyWeng526](https://microclimatecomforttaiwan.herokuapp.com/docs#/))

+If there are any questions/problems for using the API, please don't hesitate to contact me.

 ## Author
 [@Jacky Weng](https://github.com/JackyWeng526)